-A graduate scheme is a one year to three year structured training programme offered by many large employers to develop their future leaders.
+A graduate scheme is a 1-3 years structured training programme offered by many large employers to develop their future leaders.
 As a graduate trainee, you’ll gain hands-on experience and responsibility from day one, and undertake a number of projects to get you up to speed.
 You may focus on one specific job role, or split your time amongst a rotation of placements, which could involve working across various business functions, teams and possibly locations.

 You’ll also earn a reasonable sum - High Fliers' The Graduate Market in 2020 report revealed that the top employers offered salaries of at least £33,000, with investment bankers able to earn £50,000.
 This can be compared to an average salary upon graduation of £20,000 in the UK in 2017/18.